 The Stax Music Academy, a program of the Soulsville Foundation, which also operates the Stax Museum of American Soul Music and The Soulsville Charter School, all at the original site of Stax Records, is now searching for a dynamic new artistic director.
-Please click on READ MORE for details.
+Please read this job description carefully to find out if you have the talent, experience, and knowledge to work for this internationally renowned music school.

-This position is responsible for steering the artistic and educational vision of the Stax Music Academy (SMA).
+This position is responsible for steering the artistic and educational vision of SMA.
 The Director will create goals and job descriptions for the artistic staff, define their responsibilities and ensure they carry out the mission, vision, and curriculum of SMA.
 The Director will work in tandem with SMA leadership to implement recruitment and retention strategies and oversee all formal and informal music education curriculum development and initiatives.
 The Director will work closely with the leadership of the Soulsville Foundation and all other Soulsville Departments in continuing the legacy of Stax Records and building the Soulsville/Stax Music Academy brand.

 The Director is responsible for the leadership, further development, and management of all musical performances and classroom education aspects of the SMA programs and supervision of all SMA artistic staff.